myclues/rxstocks/README.md

 This is a really rudimentary auto-trading bot to test out trading strategies, especially on high-volatility ~~stonks~~ stocks like GME.
 It's just a pet project to practice/learn RxJs, and look into Pandas a tiny bit.

+The general strategy is to trade for incremental gains, and controlled losses so the overall portfolio grows slowly.
+Every time there is an immediate gain (not over entire portfolio lifetime), a portion of the profit is "stashed" away.

 Some parameters in this bot are configurable:

 ```